whblondeau/gyre/finding_flotsam.md

 <i>Lasirenn!</i> she called.

+But where she had always felt Lasirenn’s wry presence in her heart, and often heard the Goddess’s husky voice whispering secretly to her, there was only a sense of emptiness, a dead thick silence like thudding heartbeats.

 <i>Lasirenn… I have wandered too far.
 If you can hear me, know that I never meant this.</i>

 ###Down to the Gyre